Category: Unemployment

 Because this rule has changed so frequently, a situation involving another family member or friend is not necessarily helpful.

-There isn’t a court filing fee for either an applicant or an employer when the UI appeal is heard by phone or during a process called a request for reconsideration.
+That said, there isn’t a court filing fee for either an applicant or an employer when the UI appeal is heard by phone or during a process called a request for reconsideration.

 In addition, there are no court filing fees for appeals called requests for reconsideration.
 Again, this is true for employers and individuals alike.